Know before you go

 Best time to visitDuring the spring/summer for butterflies and flowers.

 The larger of the two pools is a subsidence pond fringed by emergent vegetation such as reedmace, with surrounding woodland and grassland.
 The second, eastern, pond was created as part of the site restoration and is also surrounded by pond edge vegetation and grassland.
 The area surrounding the smaller pond is being allowed to develop into marshland, grading into alder/willow carr, species-rich grassland, woodland and scrub.
 The ponds attract a variety of bird species including whooper swan and other waterfowl.

 The northern portion of the site is a large area of maturing woodland containing alder and birch along with oak and ash.
 This is punctuated with wet patches providing valuable woodland edge habitat and glades.
 These wet areas contain species such as northern marsh orchid and hare’s-tail cottongrass.
-Several species of bat have been recorded on the site.
 The areas of mature woodland and hedgerow attract birds such as yellow hammer and tree sparrow.

 There are two wildlife watching hides, one at each of the two pools.
 One wildlife hide is accessed via a small ramp, and the other via a level entrance.
 There is a picnic table at the northern end of the woodland area, and a small bench along the path to the East pond.